Naola1/Dental_clinic/backend/README.md

 ## Project Overview

-DentalCare Management System is designed to facilitate appointment scheduling, patient record management, and efficient clinic operations.
+Dental Clinic Management System is designed to facilitate appointment scheduling, patient record management, and efficient clinic operations.
 The system is flexible for use by clinics of varying sizes and helps streamline communication between patients, doctors, and staff.

 ## Technologies Used

 - **Backend**: Django, Django REST Framework
-- **Frontend**: React (TypeScript)
 - **Authentication**: JWT (JSON Web Tokens)
 - **Database**: PostgreSQL
 - **Deployment**: Render